1975 Texas A&M Aggies football team: Season summary

 The 1975 Aggie football team started its season with ten wins.
 Its tenth victory came on the day after Thanksgiving Day (Friday, November 28, 1975) over the Texas Longhorns at Kyle Field before a national television audience (ABC).
-The Aggies were ranked second in the nation after the game against Texas, but starting quarterback Mike Jay suffered a back injury in the 20-10 win over the Longhorns.
-The next game came eight days later, a Saturday, December 6, matchup against the Arkansas Razorbacks that had been rescheduled from its typical early November timeframe due to TV scheduling concerns.
+The Aggies were ranked second in the nation after the game against Texas, but starting quarterback Mike Jay suffered a back injury in the 20–10 win over the Longhorns.
+The next game came eight days later, a Saturday, December 6, matchup against the Arkansas Razorbacks that had been rescheduled from its typical early November time frame per a request by ABC Sports.
 With Jay injured, Texas A&M backup quarterback David Shipman was called upon to play against Arkansas, who was ranked 18th in the nation.
-The Aggies were trailing 7–0 at halftime and they lost by a final score of 31–6.
+The Aggies were trailing 7–0 at halftime and lost by a final score of 31–6.

+The Aggies, Razorbacks and Longhorns all finished 6-1 in SWC play.
+With each team going 1-1 vs. the other two, Arkansas was awarded the berth in the Cotton Bowl since it had gone the longest since its most recent appearance (1965 vs. 1967 for A&M and 1973 for Texas).

-Before the loss at Arkansas, Texas A&M had appeared to be headed for the Cotton Bowl.
+Before the loss at Arkansas, Texas A&M had appeared headed to Dallas for New Year's Day.
 Instead, the sixth-ranked team faced the unranked USC Trojans in the Liberty Bowl.
-USC had been ranked in the top five teams nationally in early November, but they struggled late in the season and came into the bowl game with a 7-4 record.
+USC, playing in a bowl other than the Rose Bowl for the first time, had been ranked in the top five teams nationally in early November, but they struggled late in the season and came into the bowl game with a 7–4 record.
 The Aggies suffered a 20–0 loss and finished the season ranked #11.
 The 1975 Liberty Bowl was the final game for USC coach John McKay, as his success had earned him a job with the NFL expansion Tampa Bay Buccaneers.

 The 1975 team was bolstered by the play of four-year starter and running back Bubba Bean, who became the first Aggie featured on the cover of Sports Illustrated.
 Bean was selected to play in that year's Senior Bowl, where he caught an 82-yard touchdown pass.
 He rushed for 944 yards on the season and scored a team-high 8 touchdowns.
 Bean finished his college career with 2,846 yards rushing.
-Bean was selected by the Atlanta Falcons with the ninth pick in the first round of the 1976 NFL Draft.
+Bean was selected by the Atlanta Falcons with the ninth pick in the first round of the 1976 NFL draft.